ninovanhooff/LibHEBitmap/README.md

 </picture>

 ## LibHEBitmap
 This is just a slight modification of the [original HEBitmap](https://github.com/risolvipro/HEBitmap) build process that will produce static library (libhebitmap.a) files instead of a full game.
 If you are programming in C, you might also just include the original C files in your project.
-If you are programming in another language such as [Nim](https://github.com/samdze/playdate-nim), this lib might help.
+If you are programming in another language such as [Nim](https://github.com/samdze/playdate-nim) (see below), this lib might help.

 ## Compiling